 Let’s say you’re staring into the hazy smoke emanating from your backyard smoker.
 (Let’s also say you have a backyard smoker.)
 Into that smoke you send a wish that, this time, you’ve nailed the formula of the perfect cook.
 What appears in the smoke isn’t masterfully cooked brisket or ribs—but a book.
 Okay, books manifesting in smoke means too much backyard beer, but “Franklin Barbecue: A Meat-Smoking Manifesto” is a kind of holy grail for budding pitmasters—the kind of book author Aaron Franklin could’ve used in his trial-and-error days before opening Franklin’s.
-More a resource guide than a cookbook, it covers the core elements of successful barbecue: smoker, wood, fire, meat, and patient, precise cooking.
+More of a resource guide than a cookbook, it covers the core elements of successful barbecue: smoker, wood, fire, meat, and patient, precise cooking.
 “It can get a little geeky,” Aaron writes.
 Good.
 Brisket so perfect you get the meat sweats is all in the details.
-Signed by Aaron Franklin himself.